March 18, 2026

 Basic dictation tools can struggle with technical language.
 Advanced dictation software allows you to add custom vocabulary, making it easier to dictate programming functions, technical terminology, and specialized commands.

-If you're looking for Mac dictation software that runs completely offline, Paraspeech offers a fast and private alternative to cloud-based voice typing tools.
+If you're looking for Mac dictation software with strong local privacy controls, Paraspeech offers a fast local-first alternative to cloud-only voice typing tools.
+The current Mac download supports Intel and Apple Silicon Macs and requires macOS 14 or later.

 Download Paraspeech and see how modern Mac dictation software can transform the way you write, take notes, and capture ideas on your Mac.

 AI powered voice to text in every app.
-Fully offline.
-100% private.
+Local-first and private.

 Keep exploring